Honigkuchen/cpp-cmake-default/README.md

-# The Coding Library

-This is a collection of coding algorithms.
-Algorithms were mostly derived from Wikipedia and other sources.
-This repository originates as a coding challenge for myself.

-None of these algorithms is designed/optimized to be actually fast or efficient.
+# C++ cmake default repository

+This is my C++ cmake-build default repository which I use for pretty much all my personal projects.

 # Credits
 Author: Jonas Haubold
-2022
+Year: 2022